eugen0329/BomberMan/README.md

 ==============

 SFML:
-    With some drivers SFML causes some memory leaks and errors.
+    With some drivers SFML causes several memory leaks and errors.
+It occurs even if the only element has been created and deleted immediately.